alisqi/frontend-assignment/README.md

 # How to run
 To get the stack up and running:
 1. Install Lando on [macOS](https://docs.lando.dev/install/macos.html) or [Windows](https://docs.lando.dev/install/windows.html)
+2. [Install the Symfony plugin](https://docs.lando.dev/plugins/symfony/install.html) using `lando plugin-add @lando/symfony`
-2. Clone this repo
+3. Clone this repo
-3. Inside the repo, run `lando start`
+4. Inside the repo, run `lando start`

 Lando will output four URLs.
 The most reliable one is the `http://localhost` (*not* `https`) with the random port.